 It is common knowledge that owning a pet and doing regular exercise are good for your mental health.
 So, it makes sense that taking part in canicross is a great way to improve your mental wellbeing.

-In a frank and honest account of her own personal battle with depression and anxiety, Cat Burchell explains how canicross has played a significant role in managing her illness.
+In a frank and honest account of her own personal battle with depression and anxiety, Cat Everard explains how canicross has played a significant role in managing her illness.

 This is Cat’s story…